MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-dynamic-groups.md

 - You can't find the attribute to create a rule: See [Create a dynamic membership rule](#7).

 - You receive a **"max groups allowed"** error when trying to create a Dynamic Group in PowerShell: You have reached 5,000 groups, the maximum limit for Dynamic groups in your tenant.
 To create new Dynamic groups, first delete existing Dynamic groups.
-Note that there's no way to increase the maximum limit.
+There's no way to increase the maximum limit.

 ### Dynamic Membership Update Issues